-FRYSC CORPS is an AmeriCorps project, with members committed to serving the children of Kentucky in partnership with caring families, supportive schools and resource centers, active communities and dedicated volunteers, providing literacy-rich opportunities to assist K-12 students in improving their reading skills, benefiting their entire lives.
+FRYSC CORPS is an AmeriCorps project whose members are committed to serving Kentucky children in partnership with caring families, supportive schools and resource centers, active communities and dedicated volunteers to provide literacy-rich opportunities to help K-12 students improve their reading skills and life-long opportunities.

-- 30+ AmeriCorps members serve full-time in FRYSCs during the school year (1700 hours).
+- More than 30 AmeriCorps members serve full time in FRYSCs during the school year (1,700 hours).

 - Trained reading tutors may work with K-12 students.

-- Members provide 15-25 students tutoring for 13+ hours each during the service term.
+- Members provide 15-25 students tutoring for more than 13 hours each during the service term.

-- Members act as peer mentors; they help other students feel more connected in their school.
+- Members act as peer mentors, helping other students feel more connected in their school.

 - Members give direct support for FRYSC core components to eliminate nonacademic barriers to learning.

 - Members earn $12,630 living allowance and $5,785 education award paid through the FRYSC CORPS grant.

 - High school student members earn $1,230 for college or vocational education only.